NIMS-DA/nimo-controller/README.md

 # nimo-controller
 This is the GUI controller of NIMO.
 The GUI starts as a browser application.

-The instrallion of nimo is needed from https://nims-da.github.io/nimo
+NIMO must be installed from https://nims-da.github.io/nimo beforehand when used.

 # Install